nintexplatform/nwc-solution-starter/docs/columnsAddRemove.md

 ### Add a column with a calculated value

-_Note:_ Adding calculated fields requires some coding experience and should only be attempted by a developer.
+_Note:_ Adding calculated fields requires creating a function.
+We recommend developer or coding experience for adding calculated fields.

 To add a column with a calculated value: